-Debts of more than \$13,000
+Amounts of more than \$13,200 received

-Section 314AE of the Electoral Act provides that if the sum of all outstanding debts, incurred by, or on behalf of, the party to a person or an organisation during a financial year is more than the threshold, the return must include the particulars of that sum.
+Section 314AC of the Electoral Act provides that if the sum of all amounts received by, or on behalf of, the party from a person or organisation during a financial year is more than the threshold, the annual disclosure return must include the particulars of that sum.
+Furthermore, that sum is to include only those individual amounts which exceed the threshold.

-Individual debts exceeding the threshold were understated in the party's 2015-16 annual disclosure return.
-Two amendments to individual debts exceeding the \$13,000 threshold are required in order to ensure compliance with the Electoral Act.
-The relevant amendments are set out below.
+Individual receipts exceeding the threshold were under-disclosed in the party's 2016-17 annual disclosure return.
+An amendment to individual receipts exceeding the \$13,200 threshold is required in order to ensure compliance with the Electoral Act.
+The relevant amendment is set out below.